conan-io/docs/tutorial/consuming_packages/intro_to_versioning.rst

 any ``zlib/1.2.8``, ``zlib/1.2.11`` or ``zlib/1.2.12``, but it will not resolve to something like ``zlib/1.3.0``.
 Among the available matching versions, a version range will always pick the latest one.

-If we do a conan install, we would see something like:
+If we do a :command:`conan install`, we would see something like:

 .. code-block:: bash